UVADS/cs5012/high_level_notes_and_suggestions.md

 ### Notes for Students and Instructors

 **Challenges**
-The most challenging thing for students has been the breadth of coverage in the time available.
+1. The most challenging thing for students has been the breadth of coverage in the time available.
 The course developers chose to cover a vast array of topics, some in detail.
 **Focusing your attention on the items in the Learning Outcomes will help on assessments.**
 Example: while many sort algorithms are discussed, Merge Sort is a focus.

+2. Really understanding an algorithm means knowing how it works, why it works and how to code it.
+    Run the code in debug mode and step through it.

+3. Many tasks with trees (measuring its depth) can be solved with recursion.
+It takes practice to use this effectively.

 **Big Ideas**
 - Data structures: how they work, pros & cons of each